 If you are able to get captions when you tune to one station, but not another, most likely there is no problem with your converter box.
 You should contact the television station airing the program that does not have captions.
 If you are using a digital-to-analog converter box with an analog TV set and cannot see any captions, you should contact the manufacturer of the converter box.

-If you have tried to resolve your problem viewing closed captioning in any of these ways but it continues, you can file a complaint with the FCC alleging a violation of the Television Decoder Circuitry Act and the FCC’s implementing rules.
+If you have tried to resolve your problem viewing closed captioning in any of these ways but it continues, you can file a complaint with the FCC alleging a violation of the Television Decoder Circuitry Act and the FCC’s implemented rules.
 There is no charge for filing a complaint.
 If your complaint concerns the inability of your converter box to deliver captions, you may complain directly to the FCC.
-If your complaint concerns the lack of captioning on a specific program or channel (i.e., you receive captions on some channels, but not others), you may file a written complaint with either the FCC or the television broadcaster.
+If your complaint concerns the lack of captioning on a specific program or channel (i.e., you receive captions on some channels, but not others), you may file a complaint with either the FCC or the television broadcaster.
 For more information on filing a complaint with your programming distributor and the information to include in such complaints, see the FCC’s closed captioning consumer guide .
-If you are uncertain where to file your complaint, contact the FCC’s Consumer Center using the contact information provided for filing a complaint with the FCC below.

 Federal Communications Commission